-For telephone calls in residential services, youth are allowed telephone calls with individuals on their contact list.
+Telephone calls in Residential Services: Youth are allowed telephone calls with individuals on their contact list.
 The frequency and duration of calls that are initiated by the youth are determined by the program they are in.

 - Individuals on the youth contact list may call the youth at designated times.
 Emergency calls will be accepted any time. - Calls will be limited to ten minutes to ensure that all youth have the opportunity to use the telephone. - If staff has reason to question the identity of a caller, they will ask the caller to hang up.
 They will be able to call back using the approved number on the contact list.